thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // (undocumented)
     static contractFactory: typeof DropERC1155__factory;
     createBatch(metadatas: NFTMetadataInput[]): Promise<TransactionResultWithId<NFTMetadata>[]>;
+    // Warning: (ae-forgotten-export) The symbol "ContractEncoder" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    encoder: ContractEncoder<DropERC1155>;
     // Warning: (ae-forgotten-export) The symbol "ContractMetadata" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)